-Help them get to know each other, too!
+Help your students get to know each other, too!

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

 Here are several great ways to build connections with and among your new students!
 These icebreakers and community-building activities double as assessment opportunities, skill-building lessons, or projects that result in a unique, inspiring classroom decoration.